 - Watch and weep tears of joy as Centipede does the dirty work for you

 Note: The Centipede code is open source and free of charge.
-We do not sell the Arduino hardware, but we suggest purchasing the one at this Amazon Link, because we’ve tested this model.
 We recommend getting 5 or more units per staff member that will be involved in unboxing /enrollment.
 If your team requires assistance beyond our help community, please purchase or utilize your existing Amplified IT support hours as necessary.